nan0s7/nfancurve/README.md

 - ~~add more error checking when getting the current GPU temperature~~
 - ~~weird unary error on some computers~~
 - re-write if statements as for loops
+- add in a more detailed guide of how the script works
 - (this may need to be a separate script) make sure that "CoolBits" is enabled
 - possibly check the currently installed driver version (earlier versions used a different GPUTargetFanSpeed command)